sbillsborough/future-date-planner/README.md

 ## General info

-Made with MomentJS to fetch current time and to practise setting and retreiving items from local storage.
+Made with MomentJS to fetch current time and to practise jQuery plus setting and retreiving items from local storage.

 ## Screenshots